rack/rack-attack/README.md

 ## Usage

-Define blacklists, throttles, and whitelists.
+Define blacklists, throttles, and whitelists as blocks that return truthy of falsy values.
-Note that `req` is a [Rack::Request](http://rack.rubyforge.org/doc/classes/Rack/Request.html) object.
+A [Rack::Request](http://rack.rubyforge.org/doc/classes/Rack/Request.html) object is passed to the block (named 'req' in the examples).

 ### Blacklists